 - ¼ teaspoon ground nutmeg

-- In a bowl or mixing dish, mix together molasses with brown sugar, vanilla extract, ginger, cinnamon, cloves and nutmeg until smooth and combined.
+- In a bowl or mixing dish, whisk together the molasses, brown sugar, vanilla extract, ginger, cinnamon, cloves and nutmeg until smooth and combined.

-- Pour almond milk into a heavy bottomed pot over medium-low heat.
+- Pour almond milk into a heavy-bottomed saucepan over medium-low heat.

-- Heat through until edges start to bubble a little, about 10 to 12 minutes.
+- Heat through, stirring occasionally, until the edges start to bubble a little and it's heated through, about 10 to 12 minutes.
 Allow to cool slightly.
 Pour into a storage jar, cover and store in the fridge.
 Shake before using.
 The creamer should last as long as the 'best-by' date of your non-dairy or dairy.
 Enjoy!

 - This is a vegan coffee creamer, but (as mentioned above) you could sub with your favourite dairy creamer instead of almond creamer.